Óroman is a tribute to our roots.

 The harvest takes place at the beginning of September.
 Maceration for the extraction of phenolic substances may last until the end of alcoholic fermentation, depending on the phenolic maturity of each vintage.
 After the alcoholic and malolactic fermentations, the wine matures in French oak barrels, which are 3 and 4 years old, for a duration of 12 months.

-- OROMAN 2018 is aromatically characterized by black ripe cherry, tobacco leaves, oak notes and sweet spices such as nutmeg, clove and vanilla.
+- Aromatically characterized by black ripe cherry, tobacco leaves, oak notes and sweet spices such as nutmeg, clove and vanilla.

 - Its taste is best described by an elegance flair, with the acidity being ideally balanced with the mild astringency of its tannins.